-Interested UC claimants can claim unemployment benefits in Ohio as soon as they lose their jobs by submitting the necessary information and documents to the ODJFS.
+Interested UC claimants have the option to claim unemployment benefits in Ohio as soon as they lose their jobs by submitting the necessary information and documents to the ODJFS.
 The department offers unemployment applicants the option to submit their Ohio unemployment benefits claim via the internet or supply their data by phone.

 Prior to claiming benefits for unemployment, however, interested UC claimants must ensure they meet the program’s eligibility criteria.
 Namely, only workers who meet the following requirements can file for federal unemployment benefits in OH:

 - They have accumulated at least 20 weeks of covered unemployment.

 - They have earned at least $243 per week on average.

 - They were not at fault for their job separation.

 After submitting their unemployment benefits claims in Ohio, UC applicants will be able to obtain their first payment within three to four weeks of the date of submission of the UC claim.

 How to Keep Your Unemployment Benefits Claim in Ohio

 In order to receive Ohio federal unemployment benefits on a regular basis, UC beneficiaries will be required to resubmit their unemployment benefit claim each consecutive week.
 During this weekly certification procedure, state workers who are claiming benefits for unemployment in Ohio will have to answer the following questions regarding their continuing qualification for the UC program: